Table of Contents:

 The choice and installation of the needle play a central role in preventing breakage.
 An unsuitable or poorly positioned needle works under constant stress.

-A sewing machine needle break often occurs within the first seconds of sewing when the needle is not appropriate.
+A sewing machine needle break often happens within the first seconds of sewing when the needle is not suitable.

 Which needle to use depending on the fabric?

-Each fabric requires a specific needle to penetrate the material without forcing or deviating.
+Each fabric requires a specific needle to penetrate the material without forcing or bending.

 - Universal needle for standard fabrics

-- Stretch needle or jersey for stretch fabrics
+- Stretch or jersey needle for stretchy fabrics

 - Jeans needle for thick fabrics